 - For individual subscriptions with pay-as-you-go rates, the billing scope is all eligible subscriptions created by the account administrator.

-- Management group — Applies the reservation discount to the matching resource in the list of subscriptions that are a part of both the management group and billing scope.
+- Management group - Applies the reservation discount to the matching resource in the list of subscriptions that are a part of both the management group and billing scope.
+The management group scope applies to all subscriptions throughout the entire management group hierarchy.
 To buy a reservation for a management group, you must have at least read permission on the management group and be a reservation owner or reservation purchaser on the billing subscription.

-While applying reservation discounts on your usage, Azure processes the reservation in the following order:
+While Azure applies reservation discounts on your usage, it processes the reservation in the following order:

 - Reservations with a single resource group scope